angelagoh/7515QCA-Assessment1/replicationproject/replication.md

 Sonic Light Bubble is an interactive installation created to respond to touch through light and sound.
 The replication project as mentioned was the Banana keyboard (with a twist), similar to the installation it has a piezzo buzzer and LEDs installed.
 When in contact, a buzz and the LED is triggered.

 ## Reading reflections ##
-*Reflective reading is an important part of actually making your reading worthwhile.
-Don't just read the words to understand what they say: read to see how the ideas in the text fit with and potentially change your existing knowledge and maybe even conceptual frameworks.
-We assume you can basically figure out what the readings mean, but the more important process is to understand how that changes what you think, particularly in the context of your project.*

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*